 Everything You Need to Know to Run Local AI Models: Complete Beginner's Guide 2025

-Quick Answer: Running AI models locally requires a compatible GPU (8GB+ VRAM recommended), appropriate software (ComfyUI for images/video, Ollama for language models), and downloaded model files (2-50GB each).
-Initial setup takes 1-3 hours but enables unlimited AI generation without subscriptions or cloud costs.
+Quick Answer: To run local AI models, you need a compatible GPU (8GB+ VRAM recommended), appropriate software (ComfyUI for images/video, Ollama for language models), and downloaded model files (2-50GB each).
+Initial setup to run local AI takes 1-3 hours but enables unlimited AI generation without subscriptions or cloud costs.

 - Minimum hardware: NVIDIA GPU with 8GB VRAM, 16GB system RAM, 100GB storage